Sustainable living

 Ever wondered what to do with empty paracetamol or ibuprofen packets?
 These little plastic and foil items, called blister packs, are made of valuable materials but can’t be recycled in kerbside bins.

 We’ve got great news though.
-If you’re a City of Sydney resident, you can now recycle blister packs through our doorstep recycling service, Ultimo recycling pop-up and Recycle It Saturday events.
+If you’re a City of Sydney resident, you can now recycle blister packs through the doorstep recycling service, our 20 recycling stations, Ultimo recycling pop-up and Recycle It Saturday events.

 What is a blister pack?